samumantha/github-jupyter-4-ds/content/creating-repo-using-web.md

 ## Step 2: Create a new file

-We can easily add new files from the web interface.
+We can now add new files from the web interface.

 Create a file, e.g. `guacamole.md` (the "md" ending signals that this is in Markdown format):
 <img src="{{ site.baseurl }}/img/creating-using-web/new-file-buttons.png" width="600px" style="border:2px solid #000000;">